INTERSECT-DIAL/dial/README.md

 ## Installing (developers)

-Install PDM ([link](https://pdm-project.org/en/latest/#installation)) and then run:
+Install UV ([link](https://docs.astral.sh/uv/getting-started/installation/)) and then run:

-`pdm install`
+`uv sync`

-We use PDM as a dependency manager and intend on using the dependencies listed in `pdm.lock` in a production environment.
+We use UV as a dependency manager and intend on using the dependencies listed in `uv.lock` in a production environment.

-We use ruff to lint/format; if using the PDM workflow, `pre-commit` will automatically fail the commit if there are linting/formatting errors.
+We use ruff to lint/format; if using the UV workflow, `pre-commit` will automatically fail the commit if there are linting/formatting errors.

 To format: